GeoscienceAustralia/ptha/propagation/SWALS/examples/dispersive/nthmp_BP06/README.md

 The [SWALS model](BP06.f90) uses a nested grid around the island.
 It has a options to use different solvers, grid resolutions, and forcings, reflecting our experiments with this problem.

-* For example, the solitary wave forcing can be created in three different ways: an analytical initial condition; an approximate wavemaker forcing; or a forcing based on observed waves at gauge 2 (between the wavemaker and the island).
-A setup using the `cliffs` solver was also implemented to mimic the results of [Tolkova, 2014](https://doi.org/10.1007/s00024-014-0825-8).

-In the example below the wave forcing was derived from an analytical initial condition.
+In the example below the wave forcing was derived from an analytical initial condition for a solitary wave.

 In the [SWALS model](BP06.f90) the first command line argument takes the value 1, 2 or 3, corresponding to cases A, B and C. The second command line argument takes the value `default` for all results below (to use the default nonlinear solver `rk2`).